hayleyygregg/AAD116/design-journal.md

 Our practical lesson was learning about Github.

-I learned that Github can be a storage space which allows for collaberative work to make changes without the worry of overwriting projects.
+I learned that Github can be a storage space which allows for collaborative work to make changes without the worry of overwriting projects.

 <b>Notes:</b>